tfc/tfc.github.io/_posts/2016-05-15-turing_tape_with_type_lists.md

 using move_right_t = typename Tape::move_right;
 {% endhighlight %}

-Another useful helper is `make_t`, which is creates a new, empty tape, which already contains a specific type at its cursor position:
+Another useful helper is `make_t`, which creates a new, empty tape, which already contains a specific type at its cursor position:

 {% highlight c++ %}
 template <class T>